tobkle/failed-payments/README.md

 **Program is from an unverified programmer/vendor**

 Solution:
-Got to OS X: System Preferences –> Data Privacy –> Unlock –> Allow fp
+Go to OS X: System Preferences –> Data Privacy –> Unlock –> Allow fp

 **Permission Denied, when you try to run**